Cellphonemega-LLC/0llama-Server/README.md

-# Ollama-Server
+# 0llama-Server (Zero LLAMA)
-PHP Frontend for Hosting local LLM (run via vs code or basic php execute methods)
+No hassle PHP Frontend for Hosting local LLMs via ollam servers (run this via cli via VSCode or any basic php web server)

-Ollama Web Dashboard - The All-in-One Interface
+0llama Web Dashboard - The All-in-One Automated OLLAMA Interface

-A powerful, single-file, zero-dependency web interface for managing and interacting with your Ollama instance.
+A powerful, auto-install, auto-setup, single-file, zero-dependency web interface for managing and interacting with an Ollama instance.
 This dashboard is designed for developers, researchers, and AI enthusiasts who need a robust and feature-rich tool to streamline their local LLM workflows.
+This automatically loads and create model files for the models located in the model folder.
+(PLUG AND PLAY MAXIMIZED)

 # 📖 Usage Guide: